xplshn/alicelinux/docs/install.md

 ```

 ### Hostname
-change `alice` to hostname of your choice.
+Change `alice` to the hostname of your choice.
 ```
 # echo alice > /etc/hostname
 ```

 ### Fstab
-Change partition and filesystem of your choice below.
+Change the partition and filesystem of your choice below:
 ```
 # echo '/dev/sda1 swap swap defaults 0 1' >> /etc/fstab
 # echo '/dev/sda2 / ext4 defaults 0 0' >> /etc/fstab
 ```
 ### Enable runit services
-Alice use busybox's `runit` as its main service manager.
-Enable required services:
+Alice uses busybox's `runit` as its main service manager.
+Enable the required services:
 ```
 # ln -s /etc/sv/tty1 /var/service
 # ln -s /etc/sv/tty2 /var/service
 # ln -s /etc/sv/tty3 /var/service
 ```
-I'm enabling 3 `tty` services. `tty` is required, without it you won't be able to login (or run any commands).
+I'm enabling 3 `tty` services. `tty` is required; without it, you won't be able to log in (or run any commands).
-> Runit service directory is `/etc/sv`.
+> The runit service directory is `/etc/sv`.
-> Make symlink `/etc/sv/<service>` to `/var/service` to enable it, remove symlink to disable it.
+> Create a symlink from `/etc/sv/<service>` to `/var/service` to enable it; remove the symlink to disable it.

 ### Setup user and password
 Add your user:
 ```
 # adduser <user>
 ```
-Add your user to `wheel` group:
+Add your user to the `wheel` group:
 ```
 # adduser <user> wheel
 ```
-You might need to add your user to `input` and `video` group to start wayland compositor later, `audio` group to have working audio.
+You might need to add your user to the `input` and `video` groups to start the Wayland compositor later, and the `audio` group to have working audio:
 ```
 # adduser <user> input
 # adduser <user> video